jdohertydev/blast-off/README.md

 The site aims to:

-* Never throw an error.
+* Never throw an error from which user cannot recover.
 * Create an arcade-like feel using basic black and white.
 * Use visuals to bring the text to life.